 Universal Credit Hardship Payments

-You may be able to get Hardship Payments of Universal Credit (UC) if your UC is being paid at a reduced (or nil) rate.
+You may be able to get Hardship Payments of Universal Credit (UC) if your UC is being paid at a reduced (or nil) rate because of a benefit sanction or because you have committed a benefit offence.

-Important: Hardship Payments of UC are recoverable so you must pay them back.
+Important: Hardship Payments of UC are loans that you have to pay back.

-You can qualify for a Hardship Payment of UC in a number of situations:
+You can qualify for a Hardship Payment of UC if:

 If you are aged 16-17 and you are sanctioned, you cannot get Hardship Payments.
 This is because, while you are sanctioned, your UC is automatically paid at a reduced rate.